Rules & Regulations

 a

 b.
 The Sunday League will oversee and organize all bowling events.
-The Sunday League Operating Board manages the league funds (which includes collection, banking and accounting) and will ensure funds are used for league bowling to assure compliance with award presentation agreements, and securing continuance of the activity.
-For league fund protection, the Sunday League Secretary and League Administrator or his appointee, are the only signers on the League Bank Account.
+The Sunday League Operating Board through the League Secretary/Treasurer manages the league funds (which includes collection, banking and accounting) and will ensure funds are used for league bowling to assure compliance with award presentation agreements, and securing continuance of the activity.
+For league fund protection, the Sunday League Secretary/Treasurer is the only signer on the League Bank Account.

 c.
 The Operating Board may appoint as "Acting Administrator" any individual who by experience and maturity can comfortably lead and manage any of the leagues under the administration of the Sunday League.
-(Upon the approval of the general membership.)
 An "Acting Administrator" oversees the league operations in the stead of the appointed Administrator, and reports to the Operating Board.

-6. The Rosebowl Classic is an annual invitational tourney open to international competition for cash and awards.
+6. The Rose Bowl Classic is an annual invitational tourney open to international competition for cash and awards.
 The event will use scratch scores and handicaps.
-This event is self sustaining and Sunday League funds are not crossed over for eventual use as prize funds.
-The Rosebowl Classic is operated by a separate Board of Trustees.
+This event is self sustaining and Sunday League funds are not crossed over for eventual use as prize funds except as announced at Season End parties, as allowed by King Pins.
+The Rose Bowl Classic is operated by a separate Committee..

 B) SEASON & TEAM FORMATION